dojo/docs/dojox/grid.rst

 ----------------
 In addition to the options for the columns, there are also options available for the DataGrid itself.

-rowSelector
+jsid
+  The name of a JavaScript variable that will be created that will hold the grid object.
+This can then be referenced in scripts. store
+  The name of JavaScript variable that holds the store object used to get data for the grid. rowSelector
   Specifying this table option adds a selection area on the left of the table to make row selection easier.
 The value of this option is a width to be used for the selector. selectionMode